Home > Buyers Guides

 Canyon x Millet Sharp 3L$170451g (L/XL)3 L2 L bladder incl.

 While most cycling hydration vests are relatively similar, there are a few factors to consider if you’re planning on “investing.”
 A couple of the most important considerations are bladder size and gear storage capacity.
-Of course, whether or not a pack will fit your body will also play a role in how well it will work for you, if at all.
+Of course, whether a pack will fit your body will also play a role in how well it works for you, if at all.

 The baffled 2 L bladder of the Supernatural pack.